ImperialCollegeLondon/dcw-splittingintowords/README.md

 could be at most only a part of the solution.
 Why, because

-**most English sentences don't conveniently uppercase the first letter of every word, for goodness' sake!**
+**most English sentences don't conveniently uppercase the first letter of every word**

-Here in my experiments, I've chosen to ignore case entirely, doing all "is this string a word" lookups with lower-case strings:-)
+Here in my experiments, I've chosen to ignore case entirely doing comparisons, i.e. I do all "is this string a word" lookups with lower-case candidate words, but then I extract the equivalent length string from the original sentence for better reporting of the answer(s):-)

 To explore the problem space, I tried various experiments first in my favourite "executable pseudo-code" (Perl) for convenience (directory